Information for International Students

 All applicants for the J.D. program must take the Law School Admission Test (LSAT).
 International applicants who have already obtained an undergraduate law degree (one which would enable them to apply for admission to the bar in their own countries) in a common law country may apply to the J.D. program as a transfer student and request one year advance standing.
 Applicants requesting one year advanced standing must apply to the J.D. program through our transfer application process (instead of the regular J.D. application process) along with students who have completed the first year in another law school in the U.S. The transfer application process takes place in the spring and summer.
 Candidates interested in the J.D. program must obtain the J.D. application materials electronically through the Law School Admission Council (LSAC) Flexible Application.

-The LL.M. program has about 65 international students each year.
+The LL.M. program has about 70 international students each year.
 All students in this program must have already obtained a basic law degree in their own countries before they can enter the LL.M. program.
 Students in this program must take a minimum of nine courses (27 credit hours) over three quarters (the normal academic year of three quarters runs from late September to early June).
 Most international applicants for the LL.M. program must take the TOEFL or IELTS as part of the admissions process (see below).
-The LL.M. application materials are available here.
+The LL.M. application process is described here.

-The Law School offers a program for graduates of our Unites States LL.M. programs who wish to write a dissertation supervised by a member of the faculty.
+The Law School offers a program for graduates of our United States LL.M. and J.D. programs who wish to write a dissertation supervised by a member of the faculty.
 A full description of the J.S.D.
 Program and application process is available here.

 To qualify for admission to the J.S.D program, candidates must ordinarily have maintained a strong academic record in their LL.M. coursework, must identify one or more faculty members who could supervise a dissertation, and must submit a dissertation proposal that in the opinion of the Graduate Studies Committee promises to result in a creditable contribution to legal scholarship.
 Once students have been admitted to the J.S.D. program, they may work on their dissertations in Chicago or anywhere else in the world.
 They are expected to keep in close contact with their faculty sponsors.
 The J.S.D. degree will be awarded to students who have submitted a dissertation that is accepted by the faculty within five years of the start of the program.